Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 $n$ categories) or for multi-label classification (classifying a data point into $m$ of $n$ categories where $m\ge1$).
-There are also approaches to take multiclass problems and turn them into a set of binary problems that we will mention briefly at the end of the chapter.
+There are also approaches to take multiclass problems and turn them into a set of binary problems that we will mention briefly in the next section.

 Before we describe supervised learning methods, we want to recap a few principles as well as terms that we have used and will be using in the